Frazer, Montana: Geography

 According to the United States Census Bureau, the CDP has a total area of 1.7 sqmi, of which 1.7 sqmi is land and 0.04 sqmi (1.75%) is water.

 Demographics

+Transportation

+Amtrak’s Empire Builder, which operates between Seattle/Portland and Chicago, passes through the town on BNSF tracks, but makes no stop.
+The nearest station is located in Wolf Point, 19 mi to the east.

 Education

 Frazer School educates students from kindergarten through 12th grade.
 Frazer High School's team name is the Bearcubs.